 After just over 200 yards take the path past the end of Bentley Close.
 Here you'll find an attractive children's playground.
 Follow the path to find yourself back on Upwood High Street.
 Turn left and after 300 yards you'll be back at the starting point.

 Finish your trip with refreshments at the Cross Keys pub.
-Open most days form noon.
+Open most days from noon.

 Click the 'Print Friendly' button below to print out this walk to take with you.
 Or for more walks click the 'Return Home' button at the foot of this page.
 Did you enjoy the walk?
 Notice anything unusual?
 Why not add a comment below to tell fellow amblers what you liked about it?